serval-uni-lu/urs_phase_transitions/README.md

 which generates random k-CNF formulas with a community structure.
 (https://www.ijcai.org/Abstract/15/277)

-The folder also contains `rsat` which generates random k-CNF formulas.
+The folder also contains `rsat` which generates random k-CNF formulas by using the classical model.

 ## SMP

-The `smp` folder contains the program used to simplify a DIMACS file and the program used to compute some structural metrics on a DIMACS fils.
+The `smp` folder contains the program used to simplify a DIMACS file and the program used to compute some structural metrics on a DIMACS file.

 The simplifier program is build as follows: